- Parents: you are not alone in this difficult, uncertain time

 Hi friends.
 That was a start and a miss.
 So we started and then it went to having trouble to connect and then it started again.
-So I don’t know about you, but are you having lots of wifi troubles issues?
+So I don’t know about you, but are you having lots of wifi troubles, issues?
 It feels like everybody’s on zoom.
 Everybody’s on wifi.
 Everybody’s on broadband because we live in a tiny house.
 Hi John, because we live in a tiny house and we live on the road full time.
 We do not have the plug in wifi, ethernet cables.
-We internet cables.
 We live with these hotspots.
-We, I think we’re up to four different hotspots.
-Now we have Arisun ones.
-We have 18 T ones depending on where we are.
-And let me tell you, if you think you’re frustrated with your dialogue, with your dial up, who has dial up anymore.
+We, I think we’re up to four different hotspots now.
+We have horizon ones, we have 18t ones depending on where we are.
+And let me tell you if you think you’re frustrated with your dial-up, who has dial-up anymore.
 If you’re frustrated with your internet in your house, you have got to spend a little bit of time living with wifi on a hotspot.

-I was talking with John A. Little bit about the frustration with wifi.
+I was talking with John a little bit about the frustration with wifi.
 Cause it started up, it stopped.
 It started up again.
 So let’s just hope and pray that the wifi, the cellular service sticks for the whole Facebook live.
 But I will tell you, this week has been a week of tech issues for me and I am not a tech girl.
 I’m a people person.
-And so there’s moments when I just wish I knew more about how to deal with crashing websites, failing emails, back end code and those kinds of things.
+And so there’s moments when I just wish I knew more about how to deal with crashing websites, failing emails, back-end code, and those kind of things.
 And yesterday I spent about well, we’ll just say quite a while on the phone with zoom, trying to figure out some issues there.
 So if you are having any tech issues, if they’re driving you crazy and you want to pull your hair out, give me a thumbs down or thumbs sideways.

 Mom, can I go outside?
 You know, and if you’re a dad replace that with dad, dad, dad.
-But most of the women I’ve talked to, or most of the people I’ve talked to are in the mom mode where their mom, you know, if they’re like, if I hear my name one more time, I think I just might have a come apart because all they’re hearing is need the need.
-I need you.
-I need you.
-I need you.
+But most of the women I’ve talked to, or most of the people I’ve talked to are in the mom mode where their mom, you know if they’re like if I hear my name one more time, I think I just might have a come apart because all they’re hearing is need, need, need.
+I need you, I need you, I need you.
 And some of that’s really legit.
 Some of that is I need your help with a problem, or I need your help getting set up, or I need you to deal with this major issue with my sibling.
-But a lot of what has happened in this stay at home time is our kids have just gotten real casual about not thinking for themselves, not figuring out for themselves not problem solving for themselves, but just yelling mom, because they assume that you will come and be there at their Beck and call.
+But a lot of what has happened in this stay at home time is our kids have just gotten real casual about not thinking for themselves, not figuring out for themselves not problem-solving for themselves, but just yelling mom, because they assume that you will come and be there at their Beck and call.

 Do I really need to bother mom?
 I’m not going to use a mom card for snacks because I know where the snack drawer is.
 I’m not going to use a mom for, can I go outside?
 Because I happen to know that the rules are when I play, when I finished my work, I can go outside in the yard.
 I just need to, you know, you might want to use what mom I’m going outside.
 That’s really different that doesn’t mom, I’m going outside to play with my brother doesn’t tire out moms.
 That’s an okay one to use the purpose of these is to have them stop saying, mom, mom, mom, at every, you know, turn in the road at every frustration at every bend at everything.
 That’s not going right for them.
 And to really pause and think, Hey, you know, do I really need to bother, not bother my mom, but involve my mom in this?

 Because sometimes it’s just an easier thing to say, mom, can you help me with this?
 Or mom, this, I can’t find this.
 Or mom then figuring out themselves.
-And so in this time of crisis schooling slash homeschooling in this time of trying to juggle work and mom and you know, entertainment committee and, you know, short order cook and, and, and, and housekeeper.
+And so in this time of crisis schooling/homeschooling in this time of trying to juggle work and mom and you know, entertainment committee and, you know, short-order cook and, and, and, and housekeeper.
 And I guess the one thing you are not doing is you’re not being a chauffeur.
 So we get, we can take off that hat, but all the hats we wear as a mom, it is tiring.
-And we are trying to help our kids learn how to navigate this well on their own, on, at the age appropriate level.
+And we are trying to help our kids learn how to navigate this well on their own, on, at the age-appropriate level.
 So I would love to hear from you, if you are tired of hearing mom, mom, mom, put mama mom in the comments.
-If you think that it would be helpful for you to give them a three, five or seven cards per hour, put that doing the mom card in the comments so I can cheer you on.
+If you think that it would be helpful for you to give them a three, five, or seven cards per hour, put that, doing the mom card in the comments so I can cheer you on.

 And this has been really fun to do these last couple of weeks.
 Tomorrow we’ll be talking about faith and walking with God in the midst of this.
 And then next week we’re going to a new format that I’ll announce on the page.
 So let me know things that you want me to cover in the comments below, or you can feel free to PM me if you want to keep them anonymous.
 Hope this tip helps hope you have a great day.
 And your kid is probably calling mom.
 So jump on Facebook and see if you can set up this mom card idea.
 Talk to you soon.